 Instruction Writing

 These instructions guide the labelers on how to handle each task accurately.
-After creating the taxonomy an auto-generated instructions outline is created.
-In each case, whether the project is net-new or based on a template, it includes the following sections:
+After creating the taxonomy, an auto-generated instructions outline is created.
+In each case, whether the project is custom or based on a template, it includes the following sections:

 • Summary: Introduce the task, providing useful context like scenery, number of frames, objects to look for, and any unusual aspects.